janayAl/Horiseon/README.md

 # html-css-git-homework
-First homework.
+First homework assignment.
 I am refactoring a website to make it more accessible.